utreja-shivam/personal-website/content/project/story/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "Coherent Story Generation Using Independent Plot Points"
+title: "Story Generation Using Independent Plot Points"
 summary: "Implemented statistical machine translation and plot graphs method for generating a coherent story from given independent plot points.
 The method using plot graphs performed much better, but the context of stories was very limited."
 authors: []
 tags: ["NLP", "Python", "NLTK Library"]